ginstrom/paladin-novel/chapters/14_legend-begins.md

 "I don't want revenge anymore," he said, the words feeling strange on his tongue.

 "I know," Pell said simply.
-"Question is, what do you want instead?"
+His eyes held a glint of something that might have been satisfaction.
+"First time I've followed someone who actually gives a damn about the people under his command.
+Makes a difference."
+He paused, then added quietly, "Question is, what do you want instead?"

 Before Gond could answer, another commotion arose from the settlement's edge.
 More refugees, these ones in even worse condition than the last group.
 And behind them, barely visible through the trees, the glint of metal in the morning sun.